 Faculty members from the Departments of Psychology and Psychology and Human Development can contribute to multiple programs.
 Graduate students are admitted to a specific college, department, and program.
 Typically, they receive financial support from their home department and college.
 A common set of core requirements applies regardless of departmental affiliation.
 Students must meet the requirements both for the graduate program in Psychological Sciences as a whole and for the specific area to which they belong.

 III.
 Accreditation

-The Clinical Science program in the Department of Psychology and the Department of Psychology and Human Development is fully accredited and approved by the American Psychological Association.1
+The Clinical Science program in the Department of Psychology and the Department of Psychology and Human Development is fully accredited and approved by the American Psychological Association and the Psychological Clinical Science Accreditation System.1